jtkim-lab/Torus/README.md

 1. Format a SD card by FAT file system, and make a partition.
 The partition set up to 'boot'.
 2. Paste the files on 'boot' directory of our GitHub repository to 'boot' partition.
 3. Replace the kernel what you want.
-Kernel file is 'kernel.img'.
+Commonly, kernel file is 'kernel.img'.
 4. Insert the SD card and power to the device.

 ## Hardware Design